sa2c/git-demystified/_episodes/03-reset-and-checkout.md

 $ git reset --soft origin/master
 ~~~
 {: .language-bash}
+The reference `origin/master` is a commit-ish thing which points to the state of the remote repository.
+We'll explain this in more detail later.

-And let's check the repository again, with
+And let's check the repository history again, with
 ~~~
 $ git log -p
 ~~~
 {: .language-bash}

->## Reset and commit IDs
-> Use git reset to throw away the last commit, but keep the changes in the index, like this:
-> ~~~
-> $ git reset HEAD~
-> ~~~
-> {: .language-bash}
-> Check that this has work successfully with using a git log command.
-Recreate the commit with the same commit message, like this:
-> ~~~
-> $ git commit -m ', three bags full'
-> ~~~
-> {: .language-bash}
-> What do you notice that is different about the commit.
->
-> You can use
-> ~~~
-> $ git cat-file -p <some-commit-id>
-> ~~~
-> {: .language-bash}
-> where `<some-commit-id>` is the ID of a commit, to show all the information that git knows about that commit (and many other objects).
-Can you guess by running this command why the commit id might be different?
-Can you guess what might happen if someone else tried to pull your work after you change a commit ID?
->> ## Solution
->> Recreating a commit changes the commit ID.
-You should not do this if this is a commit that you have already shared with others, as git will see these as two independent commits.
-If you push this to a repository, other people may not be able to integrate it with their work.
->{: .solution}
->
-{: .challenge}

 ## Reset HEAD and the staging area
 What happens when we leave out the `--soft` option?
 The default in that case is to perform a "mixed" reset.
+We could use `--mixed` to indicate this, but since it's the default we'll leave this out.
 Let's see how this works:
 ~~~
 $ git reset HEAD~2
 ~~~